wwwaylon/wwwaylon.github.io/archive/2024-10-10-pathdiagram.md

 </nav>

 <h2 id="step-1-generate-a-template">Step 1.
 Generate a template</h2>

 Generate and Save the `.mdg` File in Mplus

 Before you can refine the diagram, you need to create it in Mplus:

-1. **Run your model in Mplus** with your desired SEM specifications.
+Run your model in Mplus with your desired SEM specifications.
-2. After running your analysis, use the following command to generate a diagram:
+- Use the following command to generate a diagram:

 ```mplus
    PLOT:
    TYPE = PLOT3;
 ```

-3. This command will generate the path diagram and save it in `.mdg` format, which contains the structure and layout of your model’s diagram.
+This command will generate the path diagram and save it in `.mdg` format, which contains the structure and layout of your model’s diagram.
 Now, you need to export it in a format that Adobe Illustrator can work with.

 <h2 id="step-2-export-for-adobe-illustrator">Step 2.
 Export for Adobe Illustrator</h2>

-Export the `.mdg` File to `.svg`
+Export the `.mdg` File to `.pdf`

 Mplus Diagrammer can export diagrams in the `.pdf` format, which in this case is a vector-based file type that retains scalability, making it perfect for detailed editing in Adobe Illustrator.